 As a newer public company, we incur legal, accounting and other expenses that we did not previously incur.
 We are subject to the reporting requirements of the Exchange Act and the Sarbanes-Oxley Act, the listing requirements of Nasdaq and other applicable securities rules and regulations.
 Compliance with these rules and regulations has increased our legal and financial compliance costs, made some activities more difficult, time-consuming and costly and increase demand on our systems and resources, particularly after we no longer qualify as an "emerging growth company" or "smaller reporting company."
 The Exchange Act requires that we file annual, quarterly and current reports with respect to our business, financial condition and results of operations.
 The Sarbanes-Oxley Act requires, among other things, that we establish and maintain effective internal controls and procedures for financial reporting.
 Furthermore, the need to continue establishing the corporate infrastructure demanded of a public company may divert our management's attention from implementing our business strategy, which could prevent us from improving our business, financial condition and results of operations.
-We have made, and will continue to make, changes to our internal controls and procedures for financial reporting and accounting systems to meet our reporting obligations as a public company.
+We have made, and will continue to make, changes to our internal controls and procedures for financial controls and procedures for financial controls and procedures for financial condition and results of operations.

+accounting systems to meet our reporting obligations as a public company.
 However, the measures we take may not be sufficient to satisfy our obligations as a public company.
 These additional obligations could have a material adverse effect on our business, financial condition and results of operations.